polysyllabic/chaos/README.md

 _Write logs to a file with -o:_
 `./chaos/utils/validate_mod.sh -g chaos/examples/tlou2.toml -m "Aimbot" -o /tmp/validate_mod.log`

+- `gamepad_test` Monitors the same USB passthrough traffic path used by the engine.
+At default verbosity (6), this includes handshake/control-transfer details.
+By default it runs in _translate mode_, where incoming data is translated into controller events and prints `<signal name>=<value>` for changed signals.

+_Basic usage (translate mode, default):_
+`./chaos/utils/gamepad_test.sh`

+_Write logs to a file with -o:_
+`./chaos/utils/gamepad_test.sh -o /tmp/gamepad_test.log`

+_Use raw packet mode (existing behavior):_
+`./chaos/utils/gamepad_test.sh --raw`

+_In raw mode, print repeated incoming packets too:_
+`./chaos/utils/gamepad_test.sh --raw --print-repeats`

-Note that while you can run `make_modlist` from any computer with Python, `parse_game_config` is a Linux commandline utility, and `validate_mod` must be run from the Pi itself, since it interacts with the controller.
+Note that while you can run `make_modlist` from any computer with Python, `parse_game_config` is a Linux commandline utility, and both `validate_mod` and `gamepad_test` must be run from the Pi itself, since they interact with the controller transport.

 ## Questions That People Might Frequently Ask (if anyone asked questions)